DPS fights court order to release executive session tape to media coalition

 “The Denver School Board did not discuss these issues in executive session, specifically any issues involving specialized details of security arrangements or investigations, including defenses against domestic and foreign terrorism or matters which if made public might reveal information that could be used for the purpose of committing, or avoiding prosecution for, a violation of the law,” Luxen wrote.

-“There was lengthy discussion of general security arrangements, however, including the return of school resource officers to Denver public schools.”
+“There was lengthy discussion of general security arrangements, however, including the return of school resource officers to Denver public schools,” the judge added.

 Under the state law, state and local governments are required to discuss and take action in meetings that are open to the public.